Skip to content

 LATEST NEWS

-Our condolences go out to the family, friends and fans of Bobby Rousseau, who passed away today at the age of 85.
-A veteran of fifteen NHL seasons, ten of them in Montréal, Rousseau would capture four Stanley Cups (1965, 1966, 1968 and 1969) and a Calder Trophy with his hometown Canadiens, notching 81 points in 111 career regular season games against Toronto, along with another 19 points in 28 playoff meetings between the rivals.
+Our condolences go out to the family, friends and fans of Phil Goyette, who passed away today at the age of 92.
+A veteran of sixteen NHL seasons, seven of them in Montréal, Rousseau would capture four consecutive Stanley Cups (1957-60) with his hometown Canadiens, notching 24 points in 75 career regular season games against Toronto, along with another 4 points in 11 playoff meetings between the rivals.

 TODAY IN RIVALRY HISTORY